 However, there are alternative movie cameras on the market that make more sense if you want contemporary phase-detection AF, amazing low-light performance, a full-frame sensor for an even smaller depth of field, image stabilization, a choice of codecs, and even live streaming capability.

 And these are unquestionably more practical for shooting in a run-and-gun fashion.
-However, nothing else, of course, shoots at 12K or 8K at 110 frames per second in video Raw at any cost.
+However, nothing else shoots at 12K or 8K at 110 frames per second in video Raw at any cost.

 Blackmagic URSA Mini Pro 12K Price